mbish/StatsDedupe/README.md

 e.g.
 `active_users:joe-bob|s|#1m`

-This backend collects all set data but keeps each value for the specified time Ever flush interval it then reports the size of each set as a gague to a given list of backends (it's parent statsd server by default).
+This backend collects all set data which it deduplicates just like a normal set metric.
+The backend keeps each value in the set for the specified time.
+Every flush interval it then reports the size of each set as a gague to a given list of backends (it's parent statsd server by default).

 Aging Specifics